 In Shortpixel, Lossy provides the highest image compression, and should be used if you don't see large image quality issues.

 Glossy would be the next-best, with Lossless being almost useless.

 Make sure to keep a backup of your original images.

-We also recommend removing EXIF (this is unnecessary data about the camera), and resize images to maximum 1200px wide, 2000px high.
+We also recommend removing EXIF (this is unnecessary data about the camera), and resize images to maximum 1200px wide, 2000px high with the cover setting.
 Thanks to Andrew @ Nerdpress for this recommendation.

 We do not recommend or support the Smush plugin, or Imagify.